pjfsw/pixla/README.md

     - \> 00 play the specified note regardless of the note in the tracker
   - A relative volume, values 0 = MAX/default, 1-127 = relative value
   - Filter
+  - Ring modulation carrier frequency or 0 to use channel 0 frequency (when wave = Ring modulation)